PhD Freshmen at HEC Paris Tackle Important Societal Issues

 Strengthening the HEC PhD Community

 All these students will be growing a close-knit PhD community which came together days later during a social exchange organized by the school’s Doctoral department kingpins Britta, Françoise and Jacqueline.
 Over cheese and wine, they discussed with the likes of third year Paul Bliot, fifth year Camille Doche and fourth year Bianca Crivellini.
 Bliot has juggled his research on the ambivalence of retributive justice for whistleblowers - with organizing a highly effective social network for HEC doctoral students of all years.
 Doche has just returned from a highly productive sojourn at the Wharton School to further her research on wine cooperatives and jointly-owned resources.
 Whilst Crivellini has enjoyed a couple remarkable years researching the community of drag queens in Milan, Italy.
 This is part of her PhD work on how multiple identities can contribute positively to improving the professional abilities of people as diverse as lawyers, designers and accountants.
-Crivellini’s collaboration with her HEC supervisor Daniel Newark, by the way, has already resulted in a top-level publication in the Academy of Management entitled “Dancing with Myself”.
+Crivellini’s collaboration with her HEC supervisor Daniel Newark, by the way, has already resulted in the publication by the Academy of Management’s proceeding of a presentation entitled “Dancing with Myself”.